mopidy/mopidy/docs/contributing.rst

 #.
 If you need help, see :ref:`asking-questions` above.
 The GitHub issue
    tracker is not a support forum.

 #.
-If you are not sure if is what you're experiencing is a bug or not, post in
+If you are not sure if what you're experiencing is a bug or not, post in the
-   the `discussion forum <https://discuss.mopidy.com>`__ first to verify that its a bug.
+   `discussion forum <https://discuss.mopidy.com>`__ first to verify that it's a bug.

 #.
 If you are sure that you've found a bug or have a feature request, check if
    there's already an issue in the `issue tracker